Iron-Ham/daily-challenge/BlackjackMonteCarlo/src/readme.md

 # Monte Carlo Simulation of Blackjack

 ## Running
 **Requires Java 1.8 Compiler**.
-Compile all java files, and execute the PlayBlackjack class.
+Open PlayBlackjack file.
+Ensure that parameters are set how you'd like them.
+Compile all java files, and run PlayBlackjack.

 `cd /path/to/src/`